Spomky-Labs/JoseBundle/Resources/doc/config/keys.md

     keys:
         key_id: # ID of the key.
 When loaded, the service "jose.key.key_id" will be created
             values: # Type of key.
 In this case, we create it using its values
+                is_public: true # Indicates the service will be public or private.
+This option is availble to all key sources
                 values: # The list of values
                     kty: "oct"
                     kid: "018c0ae5-4d9b-471b-bfd6-eef314bc7037"